synw/sqlite-speed/README.md

 Some keypoints:

 - Gorm is easy and fast but irregular
-- Goqu is the fastest
+- Goqu is the fastest irregular
 - Xorm is doing good in all fields
 - Django is very regular, easy and pretty fast
 - Sql Alchemy is quite fast and easy but not very regular